dvfrancis/older-and-wider/README.md

         - Age field (that allows fractions – also a running joke on the podcast).
         - Message field - for users to enter their message.
         - Send button - users click this button to send their message.
+        - Reset button - users click this button to clear any information already entered on the form.
     - Text input fields all have placeholder text.
     - All inputs are required.
     - Custom completion page appears once 'Submit' is clicked, with a link to return to the 'Home' page.